How to use a Down Payment Gift to Help Purchase a Home

 - The address of your subject property

 - A statement that explains where the gift money is coming from (an investment account, checking account, savings account, etc.)

 - The donor’s signature

 Always remember to keep proper documentation regarding your down payment gift and gift letter.
-It is essential to explain where all the money is coming from in your accounts to your mortgage lender.
+It is essential to explain where all the money is coming from in your accounts to your mortgage company.